 A student who audits a course will not receive academic credit.
 Students may not audit a core course to fulfill a degree requirement.
-A student who wants to take the course for credit will have priority over a student who wants to take the course as an audit.
+Credit-seeking students will have priority over auditors.

 - Auditors must have faculty approval with agreement on appropriate participation level for the course prior to registration through the Seminary Academic Services Office. - Course audits are charged at a per-credit rate.
 Details are available at www.northpark.edu/Campus-Life-and-Services/Financial-Aid/ Seminary/Tuition-and-Fees.
 Spouses of full-time degree seeking Seminary students and Kern Scholar graduates (through Academic Year 2017-2018) are exempt from audit charges. - Students who are registered for a course for credit may change to audit through the fourth week of a class. - Students who are registered for a course for audit may change to credit only through the first week of class. - All changes require an instructor-approved petition to the Seminary Academic Services Office.